Content

 • advocate for and refer the youth and families to appropriate community support services.

-The eligibility criteria for youth to access ISSP include the following:
+The eligibility criteria for youth to access ISSP, a sentencing alternate to custody, include the following:

-• youth, male or female, 12-17 years old at the time of the offence;
+• youth, of any gender, who were 12-17 years old at the time of the offence;

 • based on the nature or seriousness of the offence, the youth could receive a custody disposition;